 But, what do you do now?

-If your baby is breastfeeding, you don’t need to change anything as long as they are making wet and dirty diapers and gaining weight normally – your baby’s digestive system will continue to develop!
+If your baby is breastfeeding, you don’t need to change anything as long as they have enough wet and dirty diapers each day and are gaining weight normally – your baby’s digestive system will continue to develop!

-Now, let’s take a closer look at what is going on with babies and toddlers.
+Now, let’s take a closer look at what might be happening with babies and toddlers.

 White curds in breastfed baby poop